x-team/handbook/onboarding-guide/technicalities/README.md

 #### Step II/III {#journaling-ii}

-There are a few journaling techniques we've found are great at building trust with your team.
+There are a few journaling techniques we've found which are great at building trust with your team.

 The first one is called **TIL \(Today I Learned\).**